Open-Bytes/SwiftUINavigator/README.md

 ```

 > **Important Note**: the second initializers supports a `Navigator` instance.
 This is important
 > if you need to nest a `NavigatorView` other than the root one.
+> Keep in mind that if you didn't pass the `Navigator` instance,
+> it will work, but it's recommended to pass it for consistent behavior is the whole app.
 > In this case, you should pass the instance of `Navigator` using the `EnvironmentObject` as follows:

 ```swift